Digital-Sherlock/CTF-WaLkThRouGhs/TryHackMe/README.md

 Within the TryHackMe directory, you'll find write-ups of the challenges I solved over the course of the OSCP prep.
-Most the machines are specifically customized for the OSCP exam and are part of the Offensive Pentesting path.
+Most of the machines are specifically customized for the OSCP exam and are part of the Offensive Pentesting path.